Carlos Alcaraz: Endorsements

 Alcaraz is sponsored by Nike for clothing and shoes, and by Babolat for racquets.
 He plays with the Babolat Pure Aero 98 racquet, with RPM Team strings.
 In January 2022, Alcaraz became a brand ambassador for Rolex.
 In January 2023, he starred in American clothing brand Calvin Klein's 1996 underwear campaign.
 In June 2023, he became a brand ambassador for Louis Vuitton.
 Alcaraz is also a brand ambassador for Brazilian bank Itaú, Spanish dermocosmetics company Isdin, Spanish food company ElPozo, and German automobile manufacturer BMW under their BMW Spain division.

 In June 2025, Alcaraz became an ambassador for multinational food company Danone.
 The same month, he was announced as an ambassador for French mineral water brand Evian, which is owned by Danone.
 In July 2025, he was announced as the brand ambassador for YoPRO, a high protein yoghurt brand also under Danone's portfolio, and its sister brand Oikos.
+In February 2026, Alcaraz's longtime sponsor Babolat announced a commercial range of "Carlitos Junior" racquets and bags for young tennis players.
+In March 2026, Alcaraz became a brand ambassador for Sunreef Yachts, and purchased an Ultima 88 catamaran, on the advice of fellow brand ambassador Rafael Nadal.
+In April 2026, he was announced as a brand ambassador for Indian multinational technology company Infosys, which also supplies tennis data to the ATP.
+In May 2026, he became an ambassador for Ant International, the Singapore-based payments and fintech arm of China-based Ant Group.

-In August 2025, Sportico estimated that Alcaraz earned more money via endorsements than any other active tennis player.
-Forbes estimated he was the highest-paid active tennis player, combining endorsements and prize money, for the second year running.
+In August 2025, Forbes estimated that Alcaraz was the highest-paid active tennis player, combining endorsements and prize money, for the second year running.
+Sportico estimated that Alcaraz was the world's tenth highest-paid athlete from endorsements (excluding prize money) in 2025.